 You may like to use the emoticons such as to make it easier for others to ‘see’ when you are intending to be funny or ironic.
 As a general guideline you should try to keep the length of a message to a maximum of one screen, and ideally no more than a few lines.
 If you plan to write a longer message, we strongly recommend that you write your entry in a text editor, such as Notepad, on your PC, and then paste in your completed message to the discussion forum when you have finished.
 This is because the system can ‘time out’ if you take a long time to compose your message or reply to another message in the discussion forums, and if this happens, any text you have drafted, but not yet posted, may be lost.

-If you wish, you can choose to receive an email copy of posts made to the forum using the ‘Subscription’ drop-down menu.
+If you wish, you can choose to receive an email copy of posts made to the forum using the ‘Subscription’ options in the ‘Administration’ block.
 See the ‘Subscribing to a forum’ section for further information about this.

 When you have finished, click on the ‘Post to forum’ button to post your message to the discussion.